Skip to content

 Deltamarin began planning for a new generation of ownership and in 2013 partnered with AVIC to maintain its independence and facilitate growth.
 This collaboration enabled Deltamarin to expand its operations while preserving jobs in Finland.
 A restructuring in 2016 shifted 20% of Deltamarin’s ownership back to Finland.

-Picture 1: ‘La Briantais‘, the first in the series of eight bulk carriers based on Deltamarin’s B.Delta37 design delivered to French shipowner Louis Dreyfus Armateurs.
+Picture 1: ‘La Briantais‘ was the first in the series of eight bulk carriers based on Deltamarin’s B.Delta37 design delivered to French shipowner Louis Dreyfus Armateurs.
 The ships were built at Tianjin Xingang Shipbuilding Heavy Industry Co., Ltd. in China.
 (Photo: © John Wilson, ShipSpotting.com)

 Picture 2: Deltamarin provided comprehensive design and engineering services for the FPSO ‘Dynamic Producer‘ conversion for Brazilian Petroserv.
 (Photo: Petroserv)